JJLIN1024/Ultimate_visualizer/README.md

 # Ultimate_visualizer

 ## start webpage
-clone to your local machine, use "npm start"
+clone to your local machine, cd into frontend and use "npm install", then cd back to Ultimate_visualizer, use "npm start".

 ## start server
-clone to your local machine, use "npm run server"
+clone to your local machine, cd into backend and use "npm install", then cd back to Ultimate_visualizer, use "npm run server".

 ## frontend